• About

 13. Leave Prague for a day

-If you have a spare day or two and fancy escaping the crowds (and the town) there are many places to visit by train or bus from the centre of Prague, which are as historic as Prague is and they are less busy.
+If you have a spare day or two and fancy escaping the crowds (and the town) there are many places to visit by train or bus from the main train station in the centre of Prague, which are as historic as Prague is and they are less busy.

 The most popular places to visit on a day trip from Prague are: Karlstejn Castle, Karlovy Vary, Kutna Hora, Cesky Krumlov or Terezin.